bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 Note that 'lastpt' is not updated when a path function is encountered.

 ## The 'hint'

-There is an internal variable named 'hints' that holds the last hints designated by the user.
+There is an internal variable named 'hint' that holds the last hints designated by the user.
 To set this variable, use the "hint:" directive.

 - hint:linedashed